 Dogs with a flat, wide-shaped head, are said to be brachycephalic (brachy, meaning short and cephalic, meaning head).
 This particular skull shape will often give these dogs a characteristic flattened face and a short muzzle.
 Although the shape of these dogs’ heads can make them look very cute, dogs with a very flat face and short muzzle have a higher risk of developing certain health issues associated with their features, such as:

 The soft tissue in the nose and throat of some brachycephalic dogs may be excessive for the airways, making it difficult for them to breathe normally (causing heavy panting or noisy breathing).
 Some dogs may also have narrow nostrils making it even more difficult to breathe.

-- our film about breathing problems in flat-faced dogs
+- in our film about breathing problems in flat-faced dogs

 - from the University of Cambridge website

-- in our article on breathing problems in flat-faced dogs
+- within our article on breathing problems in flat-faced dogs

 Some brachycephalic dogs may have an excess of skin, which creates folds, especially around the front of the face.
 These folds can make a warm, moist environment which is perfect for bacteria and yeast to grow, possibly leading to infection and severe itching.